A film school in Mosul

 “This collaboration allows us to develop the capabilities of students as well as teachers, but it’s also a chance to tell the whole world about the reality in the city of Mosul”Suleik Salem Al-Khabbaz - department head at the Institute of Fine Arts

 For the building of the Film Department in the Institute of Fine Arts, twenty students, girls and boys from Mosul, will join a four month course that will introduce them to the process that leads from an idea to a finished film.
-As a final objective, four short movies will be made, entirely set and shot in Mosul, and realized autonomously by the students.
+As a final objective, nine short movies will be made, entirely set and shot in Mosul, and realized autonomously by the students.

 In an attempt to make the bound between the Institute of Fine Arts of Mosul and NTGent even tighter, an Iraqi-Belgian team of film teachers has been created: Suleik Salem Hussain, director of the Institute of Fine Arts in Mosul, and his collaborator Sardar Saeed, together with Susana AbdulMajid, Eyas Almokdad, Daniel Demoustier, Johan Leysen, Ioana Mandrescu and Marijke Pinoy.
 In October 2021, some of the teachers will travel for the first time from Europe to Iraq.
 Three more trips are planned in November, and in January and February 2022.